-Tell us a little bit about yourself as an individual.
+We know you’re a Maine wedding officiant, but tell us a little bit about yourself as a person.

-I’m originally from New Hampshire and moved to Maine 8 years ago (by way of Utah, California and British Columbia).
+I’m originally from New Hampshire and moved to Maine in 2007 (by way of Utah, California and British Columbia).
 I’ve always been a “people person” and have worked in hospitality, retail, and nonprofits for years.
-I have two adorable kitties and consider myself a crazy cat lady.
+I have three adorable kitties and consider myself a crazy cat lady.
 My cats even have their own Instagram account!
-My husband and I moved to Bath (from Damariscotta) two years ago into a sweet little cape on the New Meadows River.
+My husband and I moved to Bath (from Damariscotta) in 2014 into a sweet little cape on the New Meadows River.
 I love Maine so much!
 I love Maine almost as much as I love weddings!

 How and when did A Sweet Start begin?

-I’m celebrating my 10th wedding anniversary this month [January 2016], which is what started my career in the wedding industry.
+I’ve got married in 2006, which is what started my career in the wedding industry.
 After planning my own wedding I just knew I wanted to work in weddings.
 I wasn’t really sure what that would look like, so I just kept it in the back of my mind for a couple of years.
 When I took the certification course to become a notary public, it was like the planets were finally aligned!
 The instructor explained during the course that, in Maine, notaries are authorized to perform wedding ceremonies.
-I’m now going into my fifth season!
+I’ve been officiating weddings since 2011!

-What would you say is your main responsibility as an officiant?
+What would you say is your main responsibility as a wedding officiant?

 My main responsibility is to help my clients mark this significant moment in their lives with a heartfelt ceremony that reflects the couple, their personalities, and their love.
 I do this by guiding them through the process of envisioning the ceremony from start to finish.
 Many of my couples know they want a unique ceremony that reflects their relationship, but they don’t always know how to go about it.
 That’s where my experience is really important.
 I can help them pull in readings or songs or other interjections that are meaningful to them.
 I can guide them through the process of writing their own vows.
 I can offer them advice on music, the flow, the pairing of attendants.
 All of that.
 And finally, my responsibility is to manage the entire ceremony on wedding day so that they can let go, relax, and be totally present in the moment.